MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 * Connects with Misty.
 * Sends a `DriveTime` command for Misty to drive forward for 5 seconds.
 * Subscribes to `TimeOfFlight` events to detect if an object is in Misty’s path and sends a `Stop` command if so.
-* Subscribes to `LocomotionCommand` to detect when Misty has come to a stop and unsubscribes from the WebSocket connections.
+* Subscribes to `LocomotionCommand` to detect when Misty has come to a stop and unsubscribe from the WebSocket connections.

 ### Full Sample